Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects likely to affect the region.
-Key initiatives include Central Park Residences, GemLife Currumbin Waters, Currumbin Creek Road-Bienvenue Drive Intersection Upgrade, and Currumbin Service and Retail Centre.
-The following list details those most relevant.
+AreaSearch has identified 25 projects that could affect this region.
+Notable projects include Central Park Residences, GemLife Currumbin Waters, Currumbin Creek Road-Bienvenue Drive Intersection Upgrade, and Currumbin Service and Retail Centre.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.